 To what extent is credit use cultural?
-Critically discuss with reference to housing and/or consumption.

-Lecture 12: The ideology of debt and its affects
+Lecture 12: Debt stigma and its affects

-The final session moves on to examine the problem of debt and the related experience of indebtedness, including the ideologies and materialities that sustain it.
+The final session moves on to examine the problem of debt and the related experience of indebtedness, including the ideations and materialities that sustain it.
 We will look specifically at how recent sociological approaches spotlight the role of politicians, the media, creditors, and credit reference agencies in propagating and upholding a stigmatising discourse of moral obligation to repay, often unpayable, debts.
-We will also consider the paradoxical duality between individualising compliance to this debt logic as well as instances of collectivising resistance to its seemingly unstoppable rise and how these are (and should be) increasingly intertwined with environmental justice.
+We will also consider the paradoxical duality between individualising compliance to this debt logic as well as instances of collective resistance.